-“It’s amazing what two years can do,” Kathy said.
-“When I first showed up in San Luis two years ago I was a different person, just a kid.
-And in two years I’ll be making my way out into the world.”
+“It’s amazing what two years can do to you,” Kathy began.
+“When I first showed up in San Luis after high school I was just a kid who’d never spent any time away from home, and in two more years I’ll be making my way out into the world.”

 “Unless you go for a master’s,” David said.

-Jason, Christine, and David sat at one side of Kathy at the dining room table, mother and father were at the other side.
+Jason, Christine, and David sat to one side of Kathy at the dining room table, mother and father were at the other side.
 Food and drink crowded the table.

 “That sounds wonderful, dear,” mother said.
 “You know, sometimes I wonder how I would have done in college.”